ayushrakesh/visinetra/README.markdown

 - **GNS3**: Version 2.2 or later, installed and configured.
 - **Docker**: Installed to run Linux containers in GNS3.
 - **Ansible**: Version 2.9 or later, installed (`sudo apt install ansible`).
-- **Python Packages**:
-  - Install `ansible-pylibssh` for better SSH performance: `pip3 install ansible-pylibssh --user`.
 - **InfluxDB Cloud Account**:
   - Sign up for a free InfluxDB Cloud account at InfluxData.
   - Create a bucket named `visinetra` in the `Dev` organization.
-  - Use the provided token in `server1.yml` or replace it with your own.
+  - Create your own token and use it in `server1.yml`.
 - **Grafana**: Set up Grafana (local or cloud) to visualize InfluxDB data.
-  - Add InfluxDB as a data source in Grafana using the same credentials as in `server1.yml`.
+  - Add InfluxDB as a data source in Grafana using the same credentials as in `server1.yml` or create a new one.
-- **Internet Access**: Ensure your host system has internet access (e.g., via Ethernet `eno1` or Wi-Fi `wlo1`).
+- **Internet Access**: Ensure your host system has internet access (e.g., via Ethernet `eno1` or Wi-Fi `wlo1`) or use ip forwarding to access internet via host.

 ### Network Requirements